oracle/oracle-database-operator/docs/sharding/provisioning/debugging.md

 In case the failure is related to the Cloud Infrastructure, you will need to troubleshooting that using the documentation from the cloud provider.

-## Failure in the provisioning of the Sharded Database
+## Failure in the provisioning of the Oracle Globally Distributed Database

 In case the failure occures after the Kubernetes Pods are created but during the execution of the scripts to create the shard databases, catalog database or the GSM, you will need to trobleshoot that at the individual Pod level.